 Down in the Louisiana bayous, Cleco comes alive with the click of a light switch.
-The holding company's utility unit, Cleco Power, generates, transmits, and distributes electricity to approximately 283,000 residential and business customers in 108 communities in Louisiana.
+The holding company's utility unit, Cleco Power, generates, transmits, and distributes electricity to approximately 283,000 residential and business customers in 108 communities in the state.
 Cleco Power has a net generating capacity of about 2,565 MW from its interests in nine fossil-fueled power plants.
-It also purchases power from other utilities and energy marketers and it sells some excess power to wholesale customers.
+It also purchases power from other utilities and energy marketers and sells some excess power to wholesale customers.
 Subsidiary Cleco Midstream Resources owns and operates two gas-fired wholesale power plants, a gas interconnection link to access the natural gas supply market, and offers energy management services.
 Cleco was bought in 2016 by an investor group led by Macquarie Infrastructure.

 Cleco Power serves 23 of Louisiana's parishes: Acadia, Allen, Avoyelles, Beauregard, Calcasieu, Catahoula, DeSoto, Evangeline, Grant, Iberia, Jefferson Davis, LaSalle, Natchitoches, Rapides, Red River, Sabine, St. Landry, St. Martin, St. Mary, St. Tammany, Vermillion, Vernon, and Washington.